ndcbe/controls/Syllabus.md

 The class participation grade may include online quizzes, pre-lab activities, in-class Poll Everywhere questions, and prepartion for in-class project consultations.

+### Excused Absenses

+You are expected to attend and actively participate in all class sessions.
+If you miss class for an official University excused function, please find notes for that lecture, do the reading, and avail yourself of office hours to catch up on the missed material.
+You do not need to email the instructor(s) to ask about missed materials.
+Please check Canvas, the class schedule, and with your classmates first.
+(You are welcome to post on the Canvas discussion if you miss class.)

+We plan on asking two or more Poll Everyone questions each lecture.
+If you have an excused absense, please submit the supporting documentation [via Canvas](https://canvas.nd.edu/courses/105816/assignments/342768).
+Please do NOT sent excused absense documenation via email.
+Canvas provides a more organized way to document excused absenses and factor this into the class participation grades.
+The exception are excused absenses from Athletics, which are sent via email directly to the instructors.

 ### Assignments

 Homework and labratory assignments are critical to developing the skills needed to succeed in the course and in the major.
 Accordingly, assignments are a required element of the course.
 Missing assignments will be scored as zero.
-Three or more missed assignments will result in an incomplete for the course.
 Group study is encouraged, but the submitted work must be your own.
 Students must be able to explain all of their submitted work.

 Please see our [semester schedule](./Schedule.md) for a listing of assignments and deadlines.

 ### Exam

-There will be one in-class exam on Thursday, April 4.
+There will be one in-class exam.
 The exam will be open book but without access to a computer or the internet.
 Students who take notes on a tablet should sit in the front rows during the exam and will be monitored by the teaching team.
 Tablets may only be used to access your notes, i.e., internet and other connectivity must be disabled.

 ### Final Project

 The final project for CBE 30338 is in-depth exploration of a dynamic modeling, optimization, or control problem of your choice.
 You will work in groups (at least three, no more than four, no exceptions), select a problem of interest, and develop an analysis or control design using the skills you learned in this course.